Don't miss out!

 Are there any special clothes or equipment that I need to purchase?

-It is recommended kids bring their own clubs to camp, but if junior clubs are not available, we will be able to furnish, upon request.
+It is recommended kids bring their own clubs to camp, but if junior clubs are not available, we recommend that you contact your golf course for possible rentals/loaner clubs.
 Additionally, golf shirts are recommended for campers, as they are often required attire on the course.
 Lastly, golf or tennis shoes are acceptable.

 Where can I find detailed information for a camp that I’m already registered for such as what to bring, schedules, directions etc.?